noperator/cagent/README.md

-Agent in a box.
+Agent in a cage.
 Locks down the network and filesystem so an agent is free to explore the mounted workspace while reducing the risk of it going off the rails.

 ## Getting started

 ### Install

 ```
-git clone https://github.com/noperator/agent-box && cd agent-box
+git clone https://github.com/noperator/cagent && cd cagent
-docker build -t agent-box .
+docker build -t cagent .
 ```

 ### Configure